Liquidity is rising in private markets, but not all exits are equal.

 Structure Over Optics

-Discounts, voting rights, transfer restrictions, and continuation mechanics determine whether a deal supports long-term value or just satisfies short-term pressure.
+Discounts, voting rights, transfer restrictions, and continuation mechanics are not administrative details.
+They determine whether a deal supports long-term value creation or simply satisfies short-term pressure with long-term consequences.

 The Advantage of our Deal-by-Deal Model

-Our structure at Paligan is naturally suited to disciplined liquidity.
-Because we invest on a deal-by-deal basis, each transaction is contained within its own SPV.
-That gives us flexibility to structure or facilitate secondary sales when they make sense, without affecting other holdings or creating fund-level pressure.
-Liquidity becomes a design feature, not an emergency fix.
-Investors retain control over timing, and alignment stays intact.
+Paligan’s structure is well-suited to disciplined liquidity.
+Because we invest on a deal-by-deal basis, each transaction sits within its own SPV.
+That containment creates flexibility.
+We can structure or facilitate secondary sales when they make sense, without creating fund-level pressure or affecting unrelated holdings.

 Closing

-Liquidity is not a measure of success, but rather a milestone within a longer story.
-The quality of the structure, the intent behind it, and the clarity of incentives still determine the outcome.
-In venture capital as in every private market deal, conviction and timing need to align.
+Liquidity is a milestone, not a verdict.
+The quality of the structure, the intent behind it, and the clarity of incentives are what actually determine the outcome.
+In secondaries as in any private market transaction, conviction and timing need to be pointing in the same direction.